shadaj/slinky/docs/public/docs/installation.md

 as `window.React` and React DOM as `window.ReactDOM`.

 While Slinky can be in a simple Scala.js app with no bundler, we highly recommend that you use [webpack](https://webpack.js.org/) for bundling your application with its dependencies.
 The SBT plugin [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler/) automates much of the process around configuring webpack, and is very useful for adding webpack to an SBT build setup.

+## Credits
+Much credit goes to existing Scala.js libraries for React, such as scalajs-react and SRI, which provided a lot of inspiration for Slinky's design.
+Credit also goes to scala-js-preact, which provided the inspiration for the `@react` macro annotation.

+Slinky logo is based on [https://thenounproject.com/dianatomic/uploads/?i=40452](https://thenounproject.com/dianatomic/uploads/?i=40452)